 Geography Rationale: In a world of increasing global integration and international mobility, it is critical to the wellbeing and sustainability of the environment and society that young Australians develop a holistic understanding of the world.
 Learning Focus: In this subject, students will study the following unit through the described content: GEOGRAPHIES OF HUMAN WELLBEING Investigate global, national and local differences in human wellbeing between places.
 Examine the different concepts and measures of human wellbeing, and the causes of global differences in these measures between countries.
 Explore spatial differences in wellbeing within and between countries and evaluate the differences from a variety of perspectives.
 ENVIRONMENTAL CHANGE AND MANAGEMENT Investigate the coastal environment and its related geographical concepts and methods.
 Analyse the causes and consequences of change to this environment.
 Evaluate and select strategies to manage the change.
+Analyse coastal case study by undertaking excursion.
 NATURAL DISASTERS Analyse the how the structure of the Earth contributes to natural disasters such as volcanoes.
 Investigate the impact of volcanoes on communities.
 Compare the responses to these disasters in both a high and low economically developed nation.
-CHANGING NATIONS Propose explanations for distributions, patterns and spatial variations in populations over time, across space and at different scales Evaluate alternative views on areas experiencing a population crisis Evaluate alternative strategies to address this challenge using environmental, social and economic criteria and propose and justify a response.
-Outcomes / Assessment: Practical Examination Stimulus Response Essay Field Study Report Combination Response Exam Data Report Pathways: This subject links to the following subject/s in Year 11 and 12: • Geography (General)
+SUSTAINING URBAN ENVIRONMENTS Propose explanations for distributions, patterns and spatial variations in Propose explanations for distributions, patterns and spatial variations in populations over time, across space and at different scales Evaluate alternative views on areas experiencing a population crisis Evaluate alternative strategies to address this challenge using environmental, social and economic criteria and propose and justify a response.
+Outcomes / Assessment: Practical Examination Stimulus Response Essay Field Study Report Combination Response Exam Data Report Pathways: This subject links to the following subject/s in Year 11 and 12: (when offered) • Geography (General)

 Business Rationale: This subject provides the opportunity for students to develop an appreciation of the issues challenging business organisations and managers locally, nationally and globally.
 Business practices include innovation, entrepreneurial creativity, marketing, financial and human resource management.
 The course also provides students with an understanding of the processes involved in using financial information to make effective decisions.
-As part of the course, students will develop and market a small business enterprise.
+As part of the course, students will plan a small business enterprise.
 This venture will consolidate the business knowledge gained and also develop valuable communication, teamwork and organisational skills.
 Learning Focus: In this subject, students will study the following units through the described content: THE BUSINESS ENVIORNMENT Define and describe business structures Evaluate the impact of internal or external environments on businesses Investigate and explain the roles of business managers who plan, organise and lead businesses.
 SMALL BUSINESS MANAGEMENT Research consumer markets and tailor products, ideas or services to satisfy the changing needs or wants of consumers and society.
 Generate a suitable business opportunity and develop a business.
 Evaluate, recommend and communicate appropriate business management strategies to achieve business goals.
 FINANCIAL MANAGEMENT Analyse and interpret financial data to achieve financial objectives of liquidity, profitability, risk minimisation and growth.
 Use tools such as financial ratio analyses to make financial management decisions and for information disclosure to interested stakeholders.
 ENTREPRENEURSHIP Develop entrepreneurship skills as they formulate and test ideas.
 Prepare feasibility studies to determine the viability of those ideas developing valuable skills including innovation, creativity, initiative, and problem solving.
-Outcomes / Assessment: Short answer and response to stimuli exams Business Plan Research Report Pathways: This subject links to the following subject in Year 11 and 12: • Business (General)
+Outcomes / Assessment: Short answer and response to stimuli exams Business Plan Research Report Pathways: This subject links to the following subject in Year 11 and 12: • Business (General) • Certificate III Business (when offered) (VET)